Robert Earl Hughes: Early life and family

-Robert Hughes was born in Monticello, Missouri, the son of Abraham Guy Hughes (1878–1957) and Georgia Alice Weatharby (1906–1947).
+Robert Hughes was born on June 4, 1926, in Monticello, Missouri, the son of Abraham Guy Hughes (1878–1957) and Georgia Alice Weatharby (1906–1947).
 He was born "weighing a hefty but not abnormal" 11 lb 4 oz and was a "fairly average-size baby until he contracted whooping cough at about five months old."

 The family moved to Fishhook, Illinois, when Robert was six months old.

 Career

 Hughes made some income from selling photographs of himself.
 During his adult life, Hughes made guest appearances at carnivals and fairs.
 At age 27, he joined a traveling roadshow, often accompanied by some of his family.
 Plans to appear on The Ed Sullivan Show variety television program were announced but never materialized.

 In 1957, traveling with his brother Guy and Guy's wife Lillian, Hughes had bookings throughout the country.
 Walking, even with his massive cane, had started to be difficult for the 31-year-old.
 While at a carnival, word reached Hughes that his father had died at age 79 back in Illinois.
-Guy and Lillian returned to Illinois for the funeral, but Robert stayed on, believing it was his duty to honour his commitments.
+Guy and Lillian returned to Illinois for the funeral, but Robert stayed on, believing it was his duty to honor his commitments.
 At season's end, he returned to Guy's farm, unable to walk more than 20 ft without the assistance of family members, who would follow closely, lugging a 5 ft wide, steel-reinforced chair in case of exhaustion.